Return to UCSF Voicemail service page

 - To enable voice command options, complete the following steps:

-- Call the UCSF Voicemail system using the number appropriate for your location, then log in.
+- Call the UCSF voicemail system using the number appropriate for your location, then log in.

 - Press 9 to start using the voice command interface.